CameronASHiggins/SpartaTraining/REST API Fundamentals.md

 - A REST API needs cacheability.
 - We would expect that the system would be layered.
 (Abstracted and encapsulated)
 - It should provide a uniform interface.
+- Hypertext as the engine of application state

 ### Typical REST technologies